BJNSTNKVC/js-str-helper/README.md

 #### containsAll

-The containsAll method determines if the given string contains all of the values in the given array:
+The `containsAll` method determines if the given string contains all the values in the given array:

 ```js
 Str.of('This is my name').containsAll(['my', 'name']);